steaming-hot/steaming-hot/Time Series Analysis/README.md

 #### Data Preparation

-To do so, we prepare our data in the ``TS_DataPreparation`` notebook.
+To do so, we prepare our data in the ``TS_DataPreparation.ipynb`` notebook.
 Because of our purpose above, we only include games with complete data of 18 months from its birth as our database.

 #### Building the Model and Explanation